Side effects of radiotherapy for anal cancer

 A low fibre diet means:

-The irritation and inflammation usually settle down about 2 to 3 weeks after your treatment ends.
+The irritation and inflammation usually settles down about 2 to 3 weeks after your treatment ends.

 Sore skin around the anus and groin

-The skin around your anus, genitals and groin can get red and sore during your radiotherapy treatment.
-This can make opening your bowels painful.
+The skin around your anus, genitals and groin can get sore during radiotherapy treatment.
+This can make it painful, especially when you open your bowels or pee.
 Your doctor or nurse can prescribe painkillers to help until your skin heals.

 Your nurse can tell you how to care for your skin.
 Keeping the area clean is important.
 Rubbing while washing can make the soreness worse.
 Discuss any products you'd like to use first with your specialist, radiotherapy nurse or radiographer.